 Yes, we know you’re cool and we know how empowering it is to drop a barbell from overhead.
 You know what’s not empowering?
 When you barbell drops to the floor and dances into someone else’s shin injuring them for weeks.
 Not sure what ghost-riding looks like?
 Ask your coach next time in class.

 Treat Empty Barbells Like They Were Your Baby

-Would you drop your baby from two feet above the ground?
+Would you drop your baby from three feet above the ground?
 We certainly hope not.
-We use an empty barbell a lot in class for drill and form work.
 When putting the barbell down, gently place in on the ground with the utmost care and admiration for the fine piece of equipment that is a barbell.

 Check Your Surroundings and Stick to Your Equipment